facebook/IT-CPE/README.md

 systems.

 ## Examples
-We found that we were writing alot of fuctions to do our day to day work, instead of copying pasting needed functions to each script we started storeing commonly used functions on our moachines.
-But then how do you keep these functions uptodate?
+The CPE team found that we were writing alot of functions to do our day to day work.
+Instead of copying and pasting needed functions to each script, we started storing commonly used functions on our machines.
+But then how do we keep these functions up-to-date?
 Thats when we wrote 'code\_sync'(I know, not a very clever name).

-Next we noticed that it was alot of work to rmeber which function is stored were?
-So with 'autoinit' it sources all the functions, that you have written, so you can set constants and fuctions, in one place, and have them all ready for you to use.
+Next we noticed that it was difficult to remember where each function was actually stored?
+So we then wrote 'autoinit'.
+Autoinit sources all your functions into each of your scripts, giving you a global namespace.
+This makes it much easier to reference any functions you have written previously and provides for cleaner code.

-We were also noticing that with our current client management system, it would lose connection or systems would just become unmanaged.
-We bulit 'Lanuch Demon init' with the intention for it to just veirfy that our mangement client was intact.
-But over time it evolved in to a easy way to run any script or function on a set interval.
+We were also noticing issues with our current client management tool.
+It would periodically lose connection to client systems so that they would become unmanaged.
+We built "Launch Daemon Init" or LDI, with the intention for it to verify that our managed clients were intact.
+But over time LDI evolved in to a easy way to run any script or function on a set interval.
+LDI is a system daemon that we wrote that runs on startup and on periodic intervals throughout the day.

 ## Requirements
 IT-CPE tools requires or works with
 * Mac OS X or Linux server to serve as an ssh server
-* Apache server to sevre ssh key or way to deploy the key to each machine
+* Apache server to host ssh keys as a way for clients to grab the key

 ## Building MyProject

 * Single-purpose SSH key to your code_sync server
-	I use a 'util' account that only as access to the 'code\_sync' directory. http://www.paulkeck.com/ssh/
+	We use a 'util' account that only has access to the 'code\_sync' directory. http://www.paulkeck.com/ssh/
 	http://www.hackinglinuxexposed.com/articles/20030115.html